learning-zone/javascript-basics/README.md

 console.log(fruits); // Output: Array ["Mango", "Pineapple", "Banana", "Orange", "Apple"]
 ```

+**6. array.concat()**:

-**f.) array.concat()**: The concat() method is used to merge two or more arrays.
+The concat() method is used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array.

 ```js
 const array1 = ['a', 'b', 'c'];